LesleyLai/blog/contents/blog/vk_khr_dynamic_rendering/en.md

 ```

 You can see that some fields, like `renderArea`, were previously provided to `VkRenderPassBeginInfo`.
-Still, the majority of the information of this structure would of been provided as a part of render pass creation.
+Still, the majority of the information of this structure would be provided as a part of render pass creation.
 In particular, we have this new [`VkRenderingAttachmentInfoKHR`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkRenderingAttachmentInfoKHR.html) structure instead of [`VkAttachmentDescription`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkAttachmentDescription.html) to describe attachments:

 ```cpp